browserengineering/book/book/animations.md

 existed for a few years.[^timeline-gpu] In the very early days of Chromium, there was only CPU raster.
 Scrolling was implemented much like in the eary chapters of this book, by re-rastering content.
-This was deemed acceptable at the time beacuse computers were much slower than today in general, GPUs much less reliable, animations much less frequent, and mobile platforms such as Android and iOS still emerging.
+This was deemed acceptable at the time because computers were much slower than today in general, GPUs much less reliable, animations much less frequent, and mobile platforms such as Android and iOS still emerging.
 (In fact, the first versions of Android also didn't have GPU acceleration.)
 The same is generally true of Firefox and Safari, though Safari was able to accelerate content more easily because it only targeted the limited number of GPUs supported by macOS and iOS.

-[^timeline-gpu]: You can see a timeline [here][rng-gpu]
+[^timeline-gpu]: You can see a timeline [here][rng-gpu].

 [rng-gpu]: https://developer.chrome.com/blog/renderingng/#gpu-acceleration-everywhere

-There are *many* challenges to implementing GPU accelerated raster, among them working correctly across many GPU architectures, gracefully falling back to CPU raster in complex or error scenarios, and difficult-to-efficiently-raster content like anti-aliased & complex shapes.
+There are *many* challenges to implementing GPU accelerated raster, among them working correctly across many GPU architectures, gracefully falling back to CPU raster in complex or error scenarios, and finding ways to efficiently GPU raster content in difficult situations like anti-aliased & complex shapes.

 So while you might think it's odd to wait until Chapter 13 to turn on GPU acceleration, this also mirrors the evolution timeline of